|City/Town: • Southwest Ranches|

-After the facility’s closure in 2012, the property was put up for sale and the land is meant for industrial use, which means it could be used by a developer for anything from another prison to a junkyard to a manufacturing plants.
-Because of the close proximity to Pembroke Pines and houses there, the city of Pembroke Pines bought the property so they have better control of what would be replacing the old prison.
+After the facility’s closure in 2012, the property was put up for sale and the land is meant for industrial use, which means it could be used by a developer for anything from another prison to a junkyard to manufacturing plants.
+Because of the close proximity to Pembroke Pines and houses there, the city of Pembroke Pines bought the property so they would have better control of what would be replacing the old prison.
 In the end, the facility was demolished and replaced with a new facility for the maintenance and repairs of Broward County’s fleet of vehicles.